codeunion/social-wall/README.md

   - [ ] A message becomes associated ('owned') when it is created by a logged in User
   - [ ] A message that has an 'owner' can only be edited or destroyed by its owner

 Not sure how to make this happen?
 Participate in a live or remote [CodeUnion Meetup][meetup] to learn how to build these features.
 If you look at this application and find yourself struggling to understand the Ruby code, consider working on these [exercises][exercises] to build your fundamental programming skills.
-Reach out to use <stuck@codeunion.io> if you have problems or need support or just want to say hi. :smile:
+Reach out to us <stuck@codeunion.io> if you have problems or need support or just want to say hi. :smile: